preservim/vim-thematic/README.markdown

 Note that an explicit setting in a theme will always override these defaults.

-Note also that `themata` stays out of your way, ignoring any settings that you aren't explicitly setting through your `themata` configuration.* For example, you can `set guifont=` in your .gvimrc independent of your `themata` configuration.
+Note also that `thematic` stays out of your way, ignoring any settings that you aren't explicitly setting through your `thematic` configuration.* For example, you can `set guifont=` in your .gvimrc independent of your `thematic` configuration.

 * * the one exception is `fuoptions` discussed below